 One of the main reasons for waiting is that certain conditions do not arise until this time in some individuals, and these conditions can have an impact on your surgical outcomes.
 One is keratoconus, which weakens the cornea and can lead to instability following laser eye surgery, but there are alternative treatment methods available for this condition.
 There is no upper age limit, but everyone needs screening regardless of age.

 Certain medical conditions can affect your suitability for laser eye surgery:

-• Pregnancy: While the procedure isn’t harmful for foetuses, the hormonal changes you experience during pregnancy can change your prescription, making you more nearsighted than usual.
-As such, the outcome of the surgery may only remain suitable during pregnancy, and the correction may no longer work after.
+- Pregnancy: While the procedure isn’t harmful for foetuses, the hormonal changes you experience during pregnancy can change your prescription, making you more near-sighted than usual.
+As such, the outcome of the surgery may only remain suitable during pregnancy, and the correction may no longer work once you have your baby.

 - Diabetes: Diabetes doesn’t always prevent you having surgery.
 However, if you have poor blood sugar control your surgeon may not gain an accurate measure of your prescription, which in turn affects surgery outcomes.
 Fortunately, it is possible to measure long-term blood sugar control using a HBA1C test, which looks at the saturation of blood sugar in your haemoglobin.
 Other aspects of having diabetes can also have an impact, which makes an in-depth consultation important.

-• Existing eye conditions: We’ve mentioned kerataconus, but there are other eye conditions that can weaken the cornea and make surgery unsafe.
-Much like diabetes, it is worth consulting a surgeon to determine if surgery is unsafe, and to see whether you can make it a safe option.
+- Existing eye conditions: We’ve mentioned kerataconus, but there are other eye conditions that can weaken the cornea and make surgery unsafe.
+Much like diabetes, it is worth consulting with a surgeon to determine if surgery is unsafe, and to see whether you can make it a safe option.

 Good General Health